 As some laughed, and Emkir was about to answer, Aiden cut everyone off saying to Emkir, "I guess it's not much of a surprise.
 I mean, considering how fast you went under that bench, I should have guessed you'd go down on your knees real fast."
 Without missing a beat, Emkir turned on Aiden saying, "You're just jealous because I've got a girlfriend."
 Brian jumped into the conversation saying, "You can have one too.
 I've got one you can rent."
 As things heated up, Rol chuckled saying, "No blasters!" and Zimzod said, "There aren't gonna be any blasters unless Zach comes back.
 It's his sister."
 Emkir turned on him asking, "His sister's a 'droid?" in a mock confused voice.
 This stopped everyone in confusion, as no one got the joke.
 As the kidding and chatter continued, Rol cooked and Emkir called a port car, waiting until Aali showed up with an overnight bag and smile.
 Soon enough, the car arrived and the couple left.

-Once at the restaurant, Emkir slipped the maître d a few credits to make sure they got a table in the back in the corner where they could really enjoy the meal.
+At the restaurant, Emkir slipped the maítre d a few credits to make sure they got a table in the back in the corner where they could really enjoy the meal and each other.
 The food was excellent, and they enjoyed the time chatting, joking and sharing each other's company.
 After the meal, they made their way to the hotel Emkir had selected and slipped away from the rest of the universe until the following morning.
 Ultimately, this cost Emkir Cr 1,500, as he and Aali did their best to rock the hotel until it fell on its side.
-Despite enjoying their night of passion, Emkir and Aali knew they needed to be up early.
+Despite enjoying their night of passion, Emkir and Aali knew they had to be up early.
 Aali had to be at the berth to manage the engineers and repairs to the jump capacitors.
 Emkir also needed to be back at a reasonable hour, to change and meet with the lawyer and representative of TAS.
 So they had a wakeup call set.Setting Deals And Dates

-After Emkir's announcement, Rol was cooking dinner for the four in the berth.
+After Emkir's announcement, Rol cooked dinner for the four in the berth.
 As they sat and talked, Mikah asked Brian if he'd told the others about the purification plant?
 Brian said that he told Zach, and the merchant told the rest of them.
 Zimzod piped up saying, "Uhh, No. He didn't tell me."
 Mikah joked that Zimzod didn't need to know.
 After a few chuckles, Mikah said that Brian found them a fuel purification plant, and they were working out the details to get it installed before they left the system.
 When she sharply questioned, "Right Brian?", Brian lied through what doubts he had and said "Right" in a cheery voice.
 Mikah also made it clear they had to sell the machine parts cargo and do some paperwork.
-Once she finished, Zimzod just said, "Cool" with a thumbs up sign.
+She finished and Zimzod said, "Cool" with a thumbs up sign.

 As Mikah's obvious interest drifted to the larger paycheck, Doctor Thrauld reminded her of the offer to bring them into the Ancient artifact.
 Mikah considered how valuable that was, despite the lack of direct monetary value.
 When she thought about that, Mikah decided the access was worth much more than Cr 2,000.
 So she asked about accepting the lower bid?
 When the doctor said that would not be an issue, they started talking about preparing to provide the doctor's team their data.
 She also said she'd let the 'other party', Countess Ursara, know about the agreement so she could negotiate for her data.
 Of course, when they discussed timing, Mikah was not above event-dropping and said they had a knighting to go to the next day.
 The others in the galley listened to her side of the conversation, and wondered if they would be at the knighting or not?
 They also wondered if Mikah might be able to skip the ceremony.
 Some, knowing they were going, discussed how blinged out they'd be.

 In the meantime, Mikah guessed to remember when she'd be free, and realized her next free-day wouldn't be for three days.
-She and the Doctor agreed they'd meet in three days, in the morning, to begin the exchanging data.
-When Mikah asked about setting up the tour of the Ancient artifact, the Doctor said that would be done once the interviews and data were collected.
+She and the Doctor agreed they'd meet in three days, in the morning, to begin exchanging data.
+When Mikah asked about setting up the tour of the Ancient artifact, the Doctor said that would be done after the interviews and data were collected.
 He did say the cash payment would be up front.
-Once Mikah agreed, they cut the connection and she told Zimzod and Rol they'd have to be available for interviews in three days’ time.
-Mikah figured she'd tell Brian when he was done moving the cargo and call Emkir, Zach and Ms. Vik.
+Mikah agreed, so they cut the connection and she told Zimzod and Rol they'd have to be available for interviews in three days' time.
+Mikah figured she'd let Brian know when he was done moving the cargo, then call Emkir, Zach and Ms. Vik.
 When she called Emkir, he and Aali were still in the taxi, in the back seat, giving the driver a show.